 I’m always searching for beautifully written prose.
 This means that the books I blog about come from several sources: borrowed, bought, and free.
 It’s important to me to say a few words about the books I receive for free:

-As for where the free books land after I read and blog about them: often to a friend who will appreciate them and return to me, for if I’ve blogged about the book I don’t want to part with it.
+As for where the books land after I read and blog about them: I save them, for if I’ve blogged about the book I don’t want to part with it.
 Others that have disappointed I may still save, or donate to a charity where I hope they find a good home.